 In 1969, Walter Cronkite announced on the CBS Evening News that Chattanooga, TN was the most polluted city in the United States.
 It was a harsh national indictment of a city already plagued by a faltering economy and racial tension, but it ultimately prompted the newly-founded EPA to allocate billions of dollars into downtown redevelopment.
 Part of the urban renaissance that followed over the next 30 years involved planting some 10,000 trees in the downtown area.

 "Air pollution was so bad that cars had to drive with their headlights on in the middle of the day, and men who worked downtown had to bring a change of shirt to wear after going out to lunch because their shirts would become gray from walking outside mid-day.
-After 5 PM, downtown was a ghost town," said Gene Hyde, the chief arborist of the city of Chattanooga and the president of the Society of Municipal Arborists, who has spent the past 20 years reforesting the city.
+After 5 PM, downtown was a ghost town," reminisces Gene Hyde, chief arborist of the city of Chattanooga and the president of the Society of Municipal Arborists.

-In a phone call with him Monday, he said, "Now there's new life, new businesses, new apartments, and street life.
+In a phone interview, he reports, "Now there's new life, new businesses, new apartments, and street life.
 We built an arts district and we revegetated the oldest bridge in Chattanooga and turned it into a walking bridge and a river park.
 Trees were part of the overall plan to rebuild the downtown area."

-Hyde also cited an example on the south side of Chattanooga, where they planted 100 Yoshino Cherry trees.
-Hyde said, "The residents were thrilled to have them installed.
+Hyde also gives an example on the south side of Chattanooga, where they planted 100 Yoshino Cherry trees: "The residents were thrilled to have them installed.
 When we plant trees in a neighborhood, we invite the neighborhood in advance.
 Everybody pitches in.
 When you have people involved, it increases the buy-in for the program, and it pays rich dividends."

-The biggest challenge facing urban greening campaigns is caring for newly planted trees, and it is a job that is by and large done privately by individual home and business owners, and neighborhood associations.
-Even in Chattanooga, where the city goes as far as to irrigate the trees using gaiter bags during the first year of growth, Gene Hyde said that the city forest department primarily "helps guide neighborhood associations in the process and offers help doing initial plantings."
+The biggest challenge facing urban greening campaigns is caring for newly planted trees, a job that is by and large done privately by individual home and business owners, and neighborhood associations.
+Even in Chattanooga, where the city goes so far as to irrigate the trees using gaiter bags during the first year of growth, Gene Hyde explains that the city forest department primarily "helps guide neighborhood associations in the process and offers help doing initial plantings."

-Although physical activity and community involvement are steps in the direction of overall improvement in public health, the decentralized method of tree planting seen in most urban forestry efforts poses the problem of proper tree care after the excitement of planting.
-The highest rate of tree failure occurs within the first three years of planting a tree.
-Dr. Nina Bassuk, professor and program leader of the Urban Horticulture Institute at Cornell University, told me, "Getting them off to a good start is the most important way that homeowners can protect [new] trees.
+Though physical activity and community involvement are steps toward overall improvement in public health, the decentralized method of tree planting seen in most urban forestry efforts poses the problem of proper tree care after the excitement of planting.
+The highest rate of tree failure occurs within the first three years.
+Dr. Nina Bassuk, professor and program leader of the Urban Horticulture Institute at Cornell University, tells me, "Getting them off to a good start is the most important way that homeowners can protect [new] trees.
 Water it, protect it from construction, choose the right tree for your area.
-There has to be a match between the tree and the site, which is why knowing the site conditions is important."
+There has to be a match between the tree and the site, which is why knowing the site conditions is important.

-Root space is another oft overlooked aspect of site assessment.
-Dr. Wolf told me, "Many people don't think about root space.
+Root space is another oft-overlooked aspect of site assessment.
+According to Dr. Wolf, "Many people don't think about root space.
 Trees need equivalent space above ground and below ground.
 Most root systems are equivalent in size to the tree's canopy."

 What kind of value do large trees actually offer?
 According to Trees Are Good, an authoritative Web site on tree care, "A tree in your yard may be worth more than one growing in the woods.
 A tree standing alone often has a higher value than one in a group.
 A tree near your house or one that is a focal point in your landscape tends to have more value."
 Trees Are Good cites homeowners' often overlooked right to make insurance claims for damaged trees as proof that they offer monetary value to homeowners.

-Bassuk emphasized proper mulching.
+Bassuk emphasizes proper mulching.
 "The best mulches are organic mulches like shredded bark or recycled plant material.
 Mulch should be 2 to 4 inches deep with a 3 foot radius.
-Mulch should not touch bark.
+Mulch should not touch [live] bark.
 One mistake a lot of homeowners make is mounding mulch up like a volcano.
 It creates a moist condition that causes bark to grow fungus.
 Put the mulch on the ground around the tree.
-It breaks down and improves the soil," she said.
+It breaks down and improves the soil."

 Photos: Pictured first is Gene Hyde, planting a tree with the CEO of the Volkswagen plant in Chattanooga.
-Pictured second is Dr. Kathy Wolf (photo credit: Mary Levin).
-Pictured third is Dr. Nina Bassuk.
+Second is Dr. Kathy Wolf (photo credit: Mary Levin).
+Third is Dr. Nina Bassuk.